10 Best Bodyweight Arm Exercises

 6. Plank Taps

-Plank taps pack a punch, strengthening your arms, core, and back muscles.
+Plank taps pack a punch, strengthening your arms, core, and upper back muscles.
 These compound exercises are among the best bodyweight arm exercises targeting several major muscle groups.

 Muscles Worked: Shoulders, biceps, arms, back, and core.

 1. Begin from a high plank position with your arms straight and shoulders above your elbows and wrist.
+Keep your feet hip-width apart planted on the ground.

 3. Lift one arm and tap your opposite shoulder.
+(Tap your left arm to your right shoulder and your right arm to your left shoulder).

 4. Return your arm to the starting position and repeat with the other arm.

 5. Keep your core engaged to prevent rocking and maintain good form throughout the exercise.
+Do not let your hips sag or roll.

 Suggested Reps: Do two sets of 10 on each side.